 7. Feminine products: Women in the United States throw out an estimated 12 billion sanitary pads and 7 billions tampons every year.
 There are several reusable alternatives, including menstrual cups and washable cloth pads.

-9. Newspapers and magazines: By some measures, newspapers and magazines are the only single source of trash larger than diapers.
-As a magazine contributor and former newspaper editor, it pains me to admit that reusable alternatives can replace physically delivered newspapers and magazines.
+9. Newspapers and magazines: As a magazine contributor and former newspaper editor, it pains me to admit that reusable alternatives can replace physically delivered newspapers and magazines.
 Computers and e-readers offer low-waste options for reading the news, and many laptops and e-readers use relatively little energy.

 10. Cleaning products: Replace paper towels and other cleaning products with reusable alternatives.
 For example, Skoy uses cotton and cellulose to make quick-drying, absorbent cloths that can replace both paper towels and sponges for many cleaning jobs.

 Swiffer mops are also very popular, but are essentially disposable and quite wasteful.
 Reusable microfiber cloths do the same job with less waste.
 Standard disposable sponges can also be replaced with natural cellulose sponges, which can be disinfected in the microwave.
-These natural cellulose sponges also have other environmental advantages.
-They are not packaged with embedded chemical disinfectants, like most disposable sponges.
+These natural cellulose sponges also have another environmental advantages: they're not packaged with embedded chemical disinfectants, like most disposable sponges.

-11. Batteries: As a new parent, I am starting to realize that children can generate a steady stream of used batteries, which should only be tossed out in certain locations.
+11. Batteries: As a new parent, I am starting to realize that children can generate a steady stream of used batteries, which can only be tossed out in certain safe locations.
 Avoid the hassle and the waste by using rechargeable batteries and a home charger.

-Check for compatibility before using rechargeable batteries in certain devices.
+Check for compatibility before using rechargeable batteries.
 There are several types of batteries, and some devices work better with specific types.
-Also seek out high-quality rechargeable batteries, as their charge levels and longevity are worth the extra cost.
-The Sanyo Eneloop may cost more than $3 each, but they come pre-charged and can be recharged up to 1,500 times, and they are widely considered the best rechargeable batteries on the market.
+Also seek out high-quality rechargeables, as their charge levels and longevity are worth the extra cost.
+Sanyo Eneloops may cost more than $3 each, but they come pre-charged and can be recharged up to 1,500 times.
+They are widely considered the best rechargeable batteries on the market.